Applying to Emerson

 Transfer students are required to complete a minimum of 48 credits at Emerson, of which at least 20 credits must be in their major.
 In addition, they are required to earn their final 16 credits at the College.
 Typically, students take 4 classes (or 16 credits) each semester.

-Please refer to our Undergraduate Catalogue for additional academic regulations.
+Please refer to our Undergraduate Catalog for additional academic regulations.